lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 ␛[31m============================== ␛[31m␛[1m1 failed␛[0m␛[31m in 0.01s␛[0m␛[31m ===============================␛[0m
 ```

 Try to run the test yourself.
-Modify the `add` function or (its test) so the
+Modify the `add` function or (its test) so that the
 test fails.

 ## Test modules

-It is common to write tests separately from the tested regular code.
+It is common to write tests separately (in another file) from the tested regular
-Typically, we write tests in another file.
-This way, the code is easier to read
+code.
+This way, the code is easier to read and it can be distributed without
-and it can be distributed without the tests.
+the tests, if desired.

 Let's split the `test_addition.py` into two separate files, moving the `add()`
 function into a new module `addition.py` and keeping the tests in the old